-The Department of Agronomy and Horticulture at the University of Nebraska-Lincoln is pleased to offer three online graduate certificates in horticulture and related course offerings for students taking classes for academic credit.
-The certificate program is designed for horticulture, landscape and turf management professionals wanting to enhance their careers with a graduate-level credential, as well as individuals interested in exploring these horticulture-related areas for potential new careers.
+The University of Nebraska-Lincoln's Department of Agronomy and Horticulture offers three online graduate certificates in horticulture.
+The academic certificates are designed for horticulture, landscape and turf management professionals wanting to enhance their careers with a graduate-level credential, as well as individuals interested in exploring these horticulture-related areas for potential new careers.

 The non-certificate portion of the program enables students currently pursuing other graduate programs at UNL to enroll in courses that complement their programs.
 The overall program is made possible through a partnership with three other universities under the AG*IDEA Horticulture Initiative.
 Along with UNL and the University of Nebraska-Kearney, participating teaching institutions include Kansas State University, North Carolina State University and Texas Tech University.
 Each institution offers one or more online graduate courses in horticulture as part of the program, and students have the flexibility of choosing the certificate and courses best suited to their interests and goals.
 Classes follow the academic calendars at these institutions.

 - All courses offered under the program are graduate level and are delivered online.

 - Students do not need to visit the UNL campus at any time in order to complete a certificate.

 - Each certificate requires successful completion of a minimum of 12 graduate credit hours.
 The certificates require completion of specified core courses and electives.

 - Successful applicants must have earned a bachelor's degree from an accredited 4-year college or university with an undergraduate GPA of 3.0 or above on a 4.0 scale.